[Copilot Studio] I tried distributing a generated Word report as a download link via a flow

 First, select the trigger.

-This was the first stumbling point for me.
+This was the first stumbling block.

 This flow is called from an agent and returns results to the agent.